GoogleCloudPlatform/gcsfuse/README.md

 # Performance

+Behind the scenes, when a newly-opened file is first read or modified, gcsfuse downloads the entire backing object's contents from GCS.
+(Unless it is a newly-created file, of course.)
+The contents are stored in a local temporary file, which is used to serve reads and modifications.
+Later, when the file is closed or fsync'd, gcsfuse writes the contents of the local file back to GCS as a new object generation.

-Performance when copying data into GCS is comparable to gsutil (see [issue #22][issue-22] for testing notes).
+The consequence of this is that gcsfuse is relatively efficient when reading or writing entire large files, but will not be particularly fast for small numbers of random reads or writes within larger files.
+Performance when copying large files into GCS is comparable to gsutil (see [issue #22][issue-22] for testing notes).
 There is some overhead due to staging of data in temporary files before writing out to GCS, which is unavoidable given the file system semantics.

 [issue-22]: https://github.com/GoogleCloudPlatform/gcsfuse/issues/22